vassourita/twitter-bot-template/README.md

 - Inside the "config" folder, open "track.js"
 - In the "track" array enter the words you want the bot to search for and retweet, separating each by comma and inside double quotes
 - Open "users.js"
-- In the "bannedUsers" array enter the **@** of users whose tweets you want the bot to ignore
+- In the "bannedUsers" array enter the **@** of users whose tweets you want the bot to ignore.
+This is essential to avoid users using your bot to gain RTs
 - Run "npm run start"

 ### Hosting your bot